maxcaddie/ormond-voting-system/README.md

 3. Install openpyxl, which allows the reading and writing of Excel files `pythonX.X -m pip install --user -U openpyxl==2.6.2`, where X.X should be the version number of python you have installed
 4. The program is installed and ready to run (see below)

+# Running process

+1. Open up terminal/command prompt and navigate to the directory installed by the git clone.
+Using the cd and ls commands.
+2. Navigate into the folder called input_system
+3.